torbsd/torbsd.github.io/faq.md

 computing.
 For someone comfortable in the shell, editing files, and so on, it is simple enough.

-## "Why did Tor Browser work start with OpenBSD?
+## "Why did Tor Browser Bundle work start with OpenBSD?
 On the desktop at least, isn't FreeBSD more popular?" ##

 FreeBSD may very well be more widely used, but operating system usage statistics are wildly untrustworthy.